DinMo

 A definition of retargeting

-Retargeting is focused on targeting individuals who have already shown interest in your brand but have not yet made a purchase.
-It addresses those who have visited your website, added items to their cart without completing the purchase, or interacted with your content without final engagement.
+Retargeting focuses on targeting individuals who have already shown interest in your brand but have not yet completed a purchase.
+It is aimed at those who visited your website, added items to their basket without checking out, or engaged with your content without converting.

 In short, retargeting aims to remind these users of their initial attraction to your offers, mainly through online advertisements (social media campaigns, display ads, etc.).